Allen-ZKW/NLP_HZAU/README.md

-# NLP_Task5 CRF implementation and Pat template test of Wapiti sequence annotation
+# Task 5.
+CRF implementation and Pat template test of Wapiti sequence annotation
+# Reference from Jingbo Xia